uwcart/mapstudy/doc/API.md

 			-"attributes"-: []

-An array of the `dataLayer` and `dataOverlays` attributes to include in the filter tool.
+An array of the `dataLayers` attributes to include in the filter tool.
 Must have at least one value to enable filtering.
 Each attribute will be selectable via a dropdown menu.

 #### map.interactions.filter.tool